neo4j-partners/azure-resource-manager-neo4j/marketplace/README.md

 Unless you are a Neo4j employee updating the Azure Marketplace listing, you probably want to be using either the Marketplace listing itself or [simple](../simple).

+# Test the template
+Documentation on how to do this is [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/test-toolkit).

 # Build the archive and upload
 To update the listing, run [makeArchive.sh](markArchive.sh).
 Then upload the resulting archive.zip to the [Azure Marketplace publish portal](https://partner.microsoft.com/en-us/dashboard/commercial-marketplace/overview).